-Hillsboro, Bainbridge, and Chillicothe, Ohio Professional Review and Guide
+Hillsboro, Bainbridge, and Chillicothe, Ohio Professional Guide

 "The gentle hills of south-central Ohio rise perceptibly as the traveler nears the Appalachian counties, cresting in such summits as Washburn Mountain, Rattlesnake Knob, and the peak that appears on the Great Seal of Ohio, Mount Logan.
 Two large human-made lakes, now the center of state parks, and a cave system lie along the main route of this trip.
 Chillicothe is deeply rooted in Ohio’s early history.
 A pioneer settlement near Shawnee villages, it produced four Ohio governors and the state’s constitution.